 Does NSG officially replace NG in IEC 62305-2:2024?

-Yes, the 2024 edition introduces the NSG as reference data to better represent the points of impact on the ground.
+Yes, the 2024 edition introduces NSG as a reference data to better represent ground impact points.

 How to obtain an NSG value for a lightning risk analysis?